sara-sabr/ITStrategy/_pages/en/capabilities.md

 - In my team data from application performance monitoring tools is used to make business decisions [1-7]
 - In my team data from infrastructure monitoring tools is used to make business decisions [1-7]
-- Does monitoring in your team give rapid feedback which helps quickly find and fix problems early in the software development lifecycle?
+- Monitoring in my team gives rapid feedback which helps quickly find and fix problems early in the project lifecycle?
 [1-7]
-- In my team the knowledge gained from application monitoring is shared across organization to help people and systems improve [1-7]
+- In my team the knowledge gained from application monitoring is shared across organization to help people and systems improve.
+[1-7]
-- In my team collected data is always accessible to different audiences (visibility into development work, testing, QA, and IT operations) to help them make decisions [1-7]
+- In my team collected data is always accessible to different audiences to help them make decisions.
+[1-7]
-- Our team monitors by taking a thoughtful approach to monitoring which usually draws attention to key areas [1-7]
+- Our team monitors by taking a thoughtful approach to monitoring which usually draws attention to key areas.
+[1-7]
 - My team is reporting on the overall health of systems (Are my systems functioning?
-Do my systems have sufficient resources available?)
+Do my systems have sufficient resources available?).
 [1-7]
-- My team is reporting on system state as experienced by customers (Do my customers know if my system is down and have a bad experience?)
+- My team is reporting on system state as experienced by customers (Do my customers know if my system is down and how do we know if they have a bad experience?)
 [1-7]
 - My team has a tooling to help to understand and debug systems in production [1-7]
 - My team has access to tools and data that help trace, understand, and diagnose infrastructure problems in production environment, including interactions between services [1-7]
-- In my team a single monitoring person is solely responsible for the system monitoring and observability [1-7]

 #### Scoring